Rahul1406/Portfolio/Readme.md

 - [Contact](https://github.com/Rahul1406/Portfolio/blob/main/README.md#Contacts)

 ## Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section, I will list data analytics projects briefly describing the technology stack used to solve cases.

 ### Analyzing the Factors Contributing to the Success of a Movie
 **Code:** [`Analyzing the Factors Contributing to the Success of a Movie.ipynb`](https://github.com/Rahul1406/Portfolio-Project/blob/main/Analyzing%20the%20Factors%20Contributing%20to%20the%20Success%20of%20a%20Movie.ipynb)